blake5634/DemoESP2Ard_ESP32_tembed/README.md

 #### THIS IS WHEN THE SERIAL DATA IS SENT OUT ON YOUR PORT (the new time value is sent)

-##### Suggested hardware setup (works for me).

-   - soldered 20-AWG wires into pin holes 16, 17 and GND on the T-embed (see [pinout](https://github.com/Xinyuan-LilyGO/T-Embed/blob/main/image/T-Embed1.png))
-   - plug them in to pins 2,3,GND respectively on Arduino Uno.

-##### The [Esp2Ard](https://github.com/blake5634/ESP2Ard) repo includes a .ino file to run on the Arduino for receiving this data and echoing it on the USB back to your PC.

 #### Note on naming:

 ##### Code files ESP2Ard.c / ESP2Ard.cpp
 You must use the ".c" name for building in ESP32 IDF environment and the ".cpp" name for building in the Arduino environment (at least for software serial).